Shirikooo/DrawOnDesk/README.md

 ### Contact

-For anything, help or suggestion, or just questions, my discord : shirikoo
+For anything, help or suggestions, or just questions, my discord : shirikoo

 ### Thank you, hope you like